 The filter coefficients are quantized with norm equal to 128.
 In order to restrict the multiplication complexity, a bitstream conformance is applied so that the coefficient value of the non-central position shall be in the range of −27 to 27 − 1, inclusive.
 The central position coefficient is not signalled in the bitstream and is considered as equal to 128.

-Filtering process

-At decoder side, when ALF is enabled for a CTB, each sample R(i,j) within the CU is filtered, resulting in sample value R'(i,j) as shown below,

-R'i,j=Ri,j+k≠0l≠0fk, l×KRi+k,j+l-Ri,j,ck, l+64≫7 (3-61)

-where f(k, l) denotes the decoded filter coefficients, Kx,y is the clipping function and c(k, l) denotes the decoded clipping parameters.
-The variable k and l varies between -L2 and L2 where L denotes the filter length.
-The clipping function Kx,y=min⁡(y,max-y,x) which corresponds to the function Clip3 -y,y,x.

 Virtual boundary filtering process for line buffer reduction

 In VVC, to reduce the line buffer requirement of ALF, modified block classification and filtering are employed for the samples near horizontal CTU boundaries.
 For this purpose, a virtual boundary is defined as a line by shifting the horizontal CTU boundary with “N” samples as shown in Figure 51, with N equal to 4 for the Luma component and 2 for the Chroma component.